 1975 and Later Beetle and Super Beetles were equipped with Bosch Fuel Injection from the factory.
 The fuel injection, as simple as it is, works well when everything is set up properly and in good working order.
 Unfortunately there aren't many people on the planet that know how to diagnose and fix any problems that can arise.
 For that reason, many people choose to swap out the original fuel injection system for a carburetor.
 Our Fuel Injection to Carburetor Conversion Kit includes just about everything needed to swap your factory fuel injection out to carburetor.
 From an air cleaner and carburetor, to the manifold, boots, clamps, end castings and gaskets, including a low pressure fuel pump and regulator and alternator stand.
 The kit requires a good working knowledge of simple VW mechanics.
+A 1973 and earlier style exhaust system with heat risers is recommended to hook up to the intake manifold.

 Click on the "Tech Tips" tab for installation instructions.